Alex-Burgess/ewelists.com/documentation/blogs.md

 1. Provide image link
 1. Create products and update ids in template (https://tools.ewelists.com)

+To create an amazon product:
+1. Find product
+1. Clean up url parameters (i.e. everything including and after ?)
+1. Get short text link
+1. Get image (large) code and paste into tool.
+1. Get Id and copy into template.

 ### Blog Submission Template
 Blog posts will be supplied with the following template: